tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

     ...
 ```

-Try to **play the game**, the enemy should patrol and once you enter the `VisionArea`, they should chase you, until you are too far away from them.
+Try to **play the game**, the enemy should patrol, and once you enter the `VisionArea`, they should chase you, until you are too far away from them.

 > aside positive